A nonprofit advancing the arts for health & well-being

 Not a nice-to-have.
 Not a school subject.
 A daily baseline for health, resilience, and a life worth living.

-The arts heal — and we have the research to prove it.
+The arts heal.
+We have the research to prove it.

 From reduced pain and anxiety to stronger immune function and slower cognitive decline.
 The evidence is overwhelming.
 The awareness isn't.
 Yet.